udacity/CarND-LaneLines-P1/writeup_template.md

 If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]

+to maximize the effectiness in picking out yellow, we first inspect the specific color of yellow we are working with:
+![alt text][yellow_img]
+here using Digital color meter, we can see it's a specific range of RGB (240, 200, 70), plus minus 20.

 ###2.
 Identify potential shortcomings with your current pipeline